jiangzhiyu1016/Android-Offline-Speech-Recognition/README.md

 ## How to use in windows
 1. Call Jvoice WindowsInit to initialize

 2. Invoke Jvoice OpenExe to start the voice stream server

+> Make sure the exe path does not contain any Spaces
 * Here you can download the Voice server exe package, unzip it, and then pass the absolute path of the exe to the function https://1drv.ms/u/s!AtMQvIOr69DMi38WlJ_zYSbCLCVS?e=cIizlg
 * To ensure that the latest audio is used every time we start, we execute Windows_Exit before WindowsInit,You can also skip Windows Sexit if you're sure you've logged out of the Windows server